-Building an ice skating rink is a big project.
-You have to build walls around a space to hold the ice.
-Then you lay pipes that will carry super-cold liquid to freeze the water.
-Then you pour the water into the rink and wait for it to freeze.
-As long as you’re doing all that work, you might as well make the ice pink.
+Building an ice skating rink is a big project, and as long as you’re doing all that work, you might as well make the ice pink.
 That’s what the Boca Raton Resort in Florida, U.S. does in the winter.
 The ice really is pink, and looks even pinker thanks to pink lights inside the tent.
 The hotel itself is famous for being painted pink, so it’s nice that all the colors match — and that they can keep it frozen in the warm Florida weather!

 Wee ones: Name 3 things that are very cold.